boydcpeters/gridlib/README.md

 pip install gridlib
 ```

-There are a number of example scripts to perform some analyses in the `examples` folder.
+There are a number of example scripts to perform some analyses in the `examples` folder with more
+extensive explanations provided in the [documentation](https://gridlib.readthedocs.io/).

 ## References